 Besides being the largest city in Pennsylvania, Philadelphia is home to several world-class universities, theaters, music venues, and art galleries.
 Some of the city’s historical sites include the Independence Hall, the Liberty Bell, among other locations that are fundamental to the U.S origin.

-Philadelphia has a number of lovely neighborhoods, which include Fishtown, Manayunk Chestnut Hill, Rittenhouse Square, among other areas that extend to the suburbs of Delaware and Bucks counties.
+Philadelphia has a number of areas to avoid as well as some lovely neighborhoods, which include Fishtown, Manayunk Chestnut Hill, Rittenhouse Square, among other areas that extend to the suburbs of Delaware and Bucks counties.

 If you happen to be a sports guy, the city has several professional teams, which include the Flyers, Phillies, and Eagles.
 Among the great healthcare institutions in Philadelphia are The Thomas Jefferson University and the University of Pennsylvania.